 Microsoft has different requirements for code that will run in user-mode versus code that will run in kernel-mode.

 Code that runs in user-mode can use Certificates that chain back to a trusted CA, such as GlobalSign.
 For kernel-mode signing, the Certificate chain must terminate at Microsoft's Root CA. To accomplish this, GlobalSign provides a Cross-Certificate that allows our Code Signing Certificates to chain back to Microsoft's Root CA and be trusted for kernel-mode signing.

-Windows 10 has an additional requirement.
+Windows (all versions) has an additional requirement.
 Kernel-mode drivers must be signed by the Windows Hardware Developer Center Dashboard Portal which requires an EV Code Signing Certificate to access.